 An intersection of corporate communications, social media, and marketing with a particular focus on the issues of the day, The Talking Point podcast is a convenient way to stay in touch with the latest trends and developments in the ever-changing landscape of modern communications.
 It packs an informative mix of news, debate, analysis, and interviews in a bi-weekly one-hour dose.
 It is primarily aimed at professionals in the fields of content marketing and digital communication, but the colorful umbrella of discussion topics should be interesting enough for those in adjacent professional fields.

 Another invaluable resource for HR and internal communication professionals, the HR Works podcast is interested in practical everyday issues of human resource management.
-From recruitment to employee engagement, productivity or satisfaction, the podcast offers answers for every situation by detailing contemporary practices through interviews with relevant industry professionals, generally current or former employees of some of the biggest companies in the world.
+From recruitment to employee engagement, productivity, or satisfaction, the podcast offers answers for every situation by detailing contemporary practices through interviews with relevant industry professionals, generally current or former employees of some of the biggest companies in the world.
 Expert advice and unique insights for some of the most common issues of workplace functioning will surely provide plenty of practical solutions for your own work.

 Women at Work

-As 2018 has so dramatically and emphatically shown, the issue of gender discrimination in the workplace is far from being a matter of the past.
+As 2019 has so dramatically and emphatically shown, the issue of gender discrimination in the workplace is far from being a matter of the past.
 HBR’s Women at Work podcast aims to discuss some of the most problematic aspects of the women’s professional experience in a realistic and insightful manner.
-After the first six-season episode earned deserved praises for its sobering exploration of what it means to be a working woman, the podcast has returned with even more unique perspectives on different aspects of gender politics at work.
+After the first six-season episode earned deserved praise for its sobering exploration of what it means to be a working woman, the podcast has returned with even more unique perspectives on different aspects of gender politics at work.